hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 PP. 9-18

-### About classes
+### Classes
 >Many students, having excelled in classes their entire academic lives, have trouble letting go of this, and need to excel in every class they take while in the PhD program.
 In my opinion, this is a common reason for burnout in grad school.
 When you go on the job market, almost no one will care what classes you took during grad school and how well you performed in them.
 Everyone will care about your research and what contributions you made.

 >[Classes] should come second to your research, your data, your questions.

 >The PhD program is all about learning new things, but as your research problems lead you there.

 >You might seek out a class to help you master something you know you need in research.
 But let the research drive that exploration and those decisions.

+## Talks
+- Plan and practice your talks.

+- It's Okay to (1) repeat the questioner's question and ask whether it's what they asked; and (2) wait for a second or two before you answer that question.

+## Life

+>Please take care of yourself, in whatever way you need ...
+For example, I need to sleep, exercise, and spend time with my family.
+I prioritize those things every day.

+> Setting everyday boundaries can be very difficult in academia, but I think it has really helped me over the long term.

+## 2021-05-06

+Continued with Guilbert.
+(2020)

 PP. 9-18